Four-manifolds, geometries and knots

 \section{Homotopy equivalence and asphericity}

 Many of the results of this section depend on the following lemma, in conjunction with use of the Euler characteristic to compute the rank of the surgery kernel.
-(Lemma 3.1 and Theorem 3.2 derive from Lemmas 2.2 and 2.3 of [Wa].)
+(Lemma 3.1 and Theorem 3.2 derive from \cite[ Lemmas 2.2 and 2.3]{[Wl]}.)

 \begin{lemma} Let $R$ be a ring and $C_* $ be a finite chain complex of projective $R$-modules.
 If $H_i(C_*)=0$ for $i<q$ and $H^{q+1} (Hom_R (C_* ,B))=0$ for any left $R$-module $B$ then $H_q (C_* )$ is projective.
 If moreover $H_i(C_*)=0 $ for $i>q$ then $H_q (C_* )\oplus\bigoplus_{i\equiv q+1~ (2)} C_i \cong \bigoplus_{i\equiv q~ (2)} C_i $. \end{lemma}